Oh, Malaga! Discover the most enchanting corners of Malaga

 So, we go to the heights to breathe a little purer air and enjoy less crowds and fantastic views from Gibralfaro.

-One of Malaga’s open secrets are the rooftop terraces, where you can enjoy a cocktail or a meal with fabulous views.
+Malaga is a city that offers views everywhere.
+One of the open secrets of Malaga are the high terraces.
+There you can enjoy a cocktail or a meal with fabulous views.

-Some even have a swimming pool, such as the Hotel Vincci Posada del Patio, one of the few 5-star hotels in the city.
+Some even have swimming pools, such as the Hotel Vincci Posada del Patio, one of the few 5-star hotels in the city.

 Port of Malaga